gnosis/pm-contracts/CONTRACTS.md

 <img src="assets/scalar_event_buy.png" />

-Using the `sellAllOutcomes` function a seller can sell sets of long and one short outcome tokens for collateral tokens:
+Using the `sellAllOutcomes` function a seller can sell sets of long and short outcome tokens for collateral tokens:

 <img src="assets/scalar_event_sell.png" />

 #### ScalarEvent(Token _collateralToken, Oracle _oracle, int _lowerBound, int _upperBound)
-A scalar event has the same properties as the abstract event contract and extends the model with a lower and an upper bound.
+A scalar event has the same properties as the abstract event contract and adds a lower and an upper bound.
 Scalar events have always only 2 outcome tokens for long and short positions.
 Only one event for each combination of properties (collateral token, oracle, lower bound, upper bound) can be created.
-This allows to combine liquidity for each currency, oracle and range in only one event.
+This allows to combine liquidity for each currency, oracle and range in only one event contract.
 Several markets can use the same event to share this liquidity pool.

 #### redeemWinnings() returns (uint)
 Redeem winnings allows the sender to redeem outcome tokens for collateral tokens.
 The function revokes all sender's outcome tokens and sends the winnings as collateral tokens back to the sender.
 The function returns the amount of collateral tokens.